koswald/PSBackup/Backup/BackupTask.md

 # Creating a Backup Task

+The following are steps and *suggested* settings for creating a new backup task in the Task Scheduler.

 - Copy `SpecFile1.ps1` from the `Backup` folder to a new location and customize it to suit your backup requirements.

 - Copy `BackupTask.vbs` from the `Backup` folder to a new location and customize the `common2` variable to reflect the correct, absolute file locations for `Backup.ps1` and `SpecFile1.ps1`.